Guest author: Bhakti Shah | Manager |Ivoclar Vivadent Marketing (India) Private Limited

 99% of the dental market in India is private.
 Most practices in India are Solo with multi-operations.
 Several large multinational players such as Apollo Group, Wockhardt and Fortis Healthcare are setting up a chain of dental clinics to tap into this rapidly growing dental market.
 Over 90% of the dentists work in and around major cities.
 As job opportunities in both the public and private sector are relatively less, most dentists set up their own private clinic.
 Every year approx. 12,000 to 15,000 new practices start in the country.
 Looking at India’s rapidly growing dental market many multinationals like KAVO G C, Ivoclar-Vivadent, Dentsply, 3M, Nobel Biocare, Mectron, Sirona, Aceton, Coltene, Voco, S S White, Septodont and others have set up offices in India.

-Despite the rebounding in economy, dental supplies industry still awaits full recovery in volumes and is not expected to reach the pre-recession levels in immediate future.
-Demand for dental products and services is expected to grow in the long run driven by the growing awareness about oral healthcare, increase in the number of people opting for cosmetic treatment, and introduction of new products that reduce patient discomfort.
-The market continues to witness introduction of procedures and solutions that are making the process of dental surgery less invasive and less time consuming.
-Efforts are focused on the prevention of dental ailments, which is in turn driving demand for restorative and repair materials.
+Despite the rebounding in the economy, the dental supplies industry still awaits a full recovery in volumes and is not expected to reach the pre-recession levels in the immediate future.
+Demand for dental products and services is expected to grow in the long run driven by the growing awareness about oral healthcare, an increase in the number of people opting for cosmetic treatment, and the introduction of new products that reduce patient discomfort.
+The market continues to witness the introduction of procedures and solutions that are making the process of dental surgery less invasive and less time-consuming.
+Efforts are focused on the prevention of dental ailments, which is, in turn, driving demand for restorative and repair materials.
 New products are aimed at reducing patient discomfort, shorten healing time and provide improved functioning.
 Patients and dentists are increasingly adopting dental membrane materials, tissue regeneration and dental bone graft materials as highly advanced versions of these products are being developed

 To read the latest news on the Medical Industry in India click Medical Newsletter